boldflight/BibleConverter/test_EPUB/output/2sam.md

 ### The Gibeonites Demand Revenge

 [1] During David’s reign there was a famine for three consecutive years.
-So David inquired of the Lord.
-The Lord said, “It is because of Saul and his bloodstained family, because he murdered the Gibeonites.”
+So David inquired of the **Lord**.
+The **Lord** said, “It is because of Saul and his bloodstained family, because he murdered the Gibeonites.”
 [2] So the king summoned the Gibeonites and spoke with them.
 (Now the Gibeonites were not descendants of Israel; they were a remnant of the Amorites.
 The Israelites had made a promise to them, but Saul tried to kill them because of his zeal for the people of Israel and Judah.)
-[3] David said to the Gibeonites, “What can I do for you, and how can I make amends so that you will bless the Lord’s inheritance?”
+[3] David said to the Gibeonites, “What can I do for you, and how can I make amends so that you will bless the **Lord**’s inheritance?”
 [4] The Gibeonites said to him, “We have no claim to silver or gold from Saul or from his family, nor would we be justified in putting to death anyone in Israel.”
 David asked, “What then are you asking me to do for you?”
 [5] They replied to the king, “As for this man who exterminated us and who schemed against us so that we were destroyed and left without status throughout all the borders of Israel—
-[6] let seven of his male descendants be turned over to us, and we will execute them before the Lord in Gibeah of Saul, who was the Lord’s chosen one.”
+[6] let seven of his male descendants be turned over to us, and we will execute them before the **Lord** in Gibeah of Saul, who was the **Lord**’s chosen one.”
 The king replied, “I will turn them over.”
-[7] The king had mercy on Mephibosheth son of Jonathan, the son of Saul, in light of the Lord’s oath that had been taken between David and Jonathan son of Saul.
+[7] The king had mercy on Mephibosheth son of Jonathan, the son of Saul, in light of the **Lord**’s oath that had been taken between David and Jonathan son of Saul.
 [8] So the king took Armoni and Mephibosheth, the two sons of Aiah’s daughter Rizpah whom she had born to Saul, and the five sons of Saul’s daughter Merab whom she had born to Adriel the son of Barzillai the Meholathite.
-[9] He turned them over to the Gibeonites, and they executed them on a hill before the Lord.
+[9] He turned them over to the Gibeonites, and they executed them on a hill before the **Lord**.
 The seven of them died together; they were put to death during harvest time—during the first days of the beginning of the barley harvest.
 [10] Rizpah the daughter of Aiah took sackcloth and spread it out for herself on a rock.
 From the beginning of the harvest until the rain fell on them, she did not allow the birds of the air to feed on them by day, nor the wild animals by night.
 [11] When David was told what Rizpah daughter of Aiah, Saul’s concubine, had done, [12] he went and took the bones of Saul and of his son Jonathan from the leaders of Jabesh Gilead.
 (They had secretly taken them from the plaza at Beth Shan.
 It was there that Philistines publicly exposed their corpses after they had killed Saul at Gilboa.)